352.4 Computing Monthly Profit

 The CAO must allow deductions for the proven costs of doing business.
 If the individual does not provide proof of a business expense, the CAO must figure out the profit without allowing a deduction for that expense.

-NOTE: When figuring out the profit for an individual who just recently became self-employed, the CAO must estimate the amount of federal, state and local taxes he or she will have to pay.
+NOTE: When figuring out the profit for an individual who just recently became self-employed, the CAO must estimate the amount of federal, state and local taxes they will have to pay.

 NOTE: The self-employment tax is not an allowable deduction for MA.
 The self-employment income used in the MA eligibility decision is taken from IRS Form 1040, Schedule C, Line 31, Net profit or (loss).
 Schedule C does not allow the self-employment tax.